-Each of our NEDs and INEDs has entered into an appointment letter with the Company for a term of three years.
+Each of our NED and INEDs has entered into an appointment letter with the Company for a term of three years.
 The appointment letters are automatically renewed upon expiration.

-All the Directors, including the INEDs are subject to retirement by rotation and re-election at an annual general meeting ("AGM") at least once every three years in accordance with the Articles of Association.
-The Articles of Association provide that any Director appointed by the Board to fill a casual vacancy in the Board shall hold office until the first general meeting of the Company after his/her appointment and be subject to re-election at such meeting, and any Director appointed by the Board as an addition to the existing Board shall hold office only until the next following AGM and shall then be eligible for re-election.
+All the Directors, including the INEDs are subject to retirement by rotation and re-election at an annual general meeting ("AGM") at least once every three years in accordance with the articles of association of the Company (the "Articles of Association").
+The Articles of Association provide that any Director appointed by the Board to fill a casual vacancy in the Board shall hold office until the first general meeting of the Company after his/her appointment and be subject to re-election at such meeting, and any Director appointed by the Board shall hold office only until the next following AGM and shall then be eligible for re-election.